magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_payment_new_field.md

 1. Create a new module.
 1. Create an `InstallSchema` script.
-1. Add a `requirejs` file to the module..
+1. Add a `requirejs` file to the module.
 1. Override the vendor files.
 1. Add an Observer.
 1. Verify that the module works.